facebookexperimental/Recoil/docs/docs/introduction/installation.md

 ### ES5 support

 Recoil builds are not transpiled to ES5.
-If you need to support browsers that does not provide ES6 features natively, please compile your code with [Babel](https://babeljs.io/) and use preset [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env).
+If you need to support browsers that do not provide ES6 features natively, please compile your code with [Babel](https://babeljs.io/) and use preset [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env).

-Please note that [just like React](https://reactjs.org/docs/javascript-environment-requirements.html), Recoil depends on the collection types `Map` and `Set`.
-You might need to include polyfills in your application (see the instructions on the React website link) to support older browsers such as IE <= 11.
+Please note that [just like React](https://reactjs.org/docs/javascript-environment-requirements.html), Recoil depends on the collection types `Map` and `Set` or other ES6 features.
+You may need to include polyfills in your application (see the instructions on the React website link) to support older browsers such as IE <= 11.
 The impact on performance of using polyfills is not yet studied.

 ## CDN